Amy Klobuchar Drops Out of 2020 Race

 Sen. Amy Klobuchar (D-MN) dropped out of the 2020 race on Monday, just one day before Super Tuesday.

-The New York Times reported that Klobuchar will be endorsing former Vice President Joe Biden.
+The New York Times reported that Klobuchar will be endorsing former Vice President Joe Biden for the Democratic nominee.

 BREAKING: @amyklobuchar is dropping out of the presidential race, will fly to Dallas tonight to join Biden and endorse